ShanaMaid/Astraea/README.md

 </p>

 ## Description
-transform `swagger.json` to interfaces of typescript.
+help developer output the typescript interfaces of api by `swagger.json` or `json`

 ## Install
 ```